 Journey through the river of life ~ Lifelong Learner: Neuroscience informed, strength-based parenting, education, & human development with neuro-socio-economic-cultural dignity.

 Parenting her radically accelerated profoundly gifted daughter, and profoundly gifted twice-exceptional Autistic son led to her motivation and drive to increase her knowledge in these areas.
 Dr. Lim started substitute teaching at her local K-12 public school district.
 In addition, she completed a Graduate Academic Certificate in Twice Exceptional Education from Bridges Graduate School of Cognitive Diversity in Education.
 She also holds a Graduate Academic Certificate from Johns Hopkins University Graduate School of Education for Mind, Brain, and Teaching.
-She is currently the Associate Dean of Communications at Bridges Graduate School of Cognitive Diversity in Education, where she wears multiple hats including academic and doctoral advisory, student community, faculty professional development, media, and public relations.
+She is currently the Dean of Students & Communications at Bridges Graduate School of Cognitive Diversity in Education, where she wears multiple hats including academic and doctoral advisory, student community, faculty professional development, media, and public relations.

 Lin Lim, Ph.D. had a colorful educational journey – completing primary and secondary schooling in Singapore, followed by a Bachelors in Economics, with a Minor in Environmental Studies at Boston College.
 Her interests in psychology and human development sparked in college and led to the completion of a direct doctoral program in human development at Boston University, with a focus on cultural contexts, attitudes, beliefs, and family violence.